 It is the oldest kovil is Colombo and one of the most important ones in Sri Lanka.

-Sri Lanka Tour Packages From Trivandrum – Option 2
+Sri Lanka Tour Package From Trivandrum – Option 2

 5 days Sri Lanka itinerary (Anuradhapura – Polonnaruwa – Nuwara Eliya – Colombo)